GDQuest/website/content/tutorial/godot/2d/top-down-movement/index.md

-+++
+---
+author: raformatico
+coAuthors:
+- nathan
+date: "2021-02-14T00:00:00-06:00"
-title = "How to do top-down game movement in Godot" menuTitle = "Top-down movement" description = "Learn how to start moving your character with a top down view." author = "raformatico" coAuthors = ["nathan"]
+description: Learn how to start moving your character with a top down view.

-date = 2021-02-14
+difficulty: beginner
+keywords:
+- godot top down movement
+- godot player movement
+menuTitle: Top-down movement
+title: How to do top-down game movement in Godot
-weight = 5
+weight: 5

-difficulty = "beginner"
-keywords = ["godot top down movement", "godot player movement"]

-+++
+---

 In this tutorial, you will learn to implement three different movements for your characters in Godot: